rgrannell1/bang/README.md

 ```

 The firefox plugin can be installed by running the following
-from the firebug terminal (f12) at the firefox start screen.
+from the firebug terminal (F12) at the firefox start screen.
+This
+step may be problematic - it didn't seem to work consistently on my Ubuntu Firefox 26.

 ```
 window.external.addSearchProvider("https://raw2.github.com/rgrannell1/bang/master/bang.xml");